- Having a Spot of Jane Austen Nuncheon Jane Austen Nuncheon

 It’s one of the great British dilemmas… Despite our image as a nation of tea lovers, the numbers tell a different story.
 According to a report by Mintel Coffee UK, about 70 million cups of coffee were sold each day in Britain in 2008.
 Another report released in 2012 showed that …

-- Fines Herbes in April: Adding Flavor to your Pot one way of adding delicate, fresh flavor to Georgian cooking
+- Fine Herbes in April: Adding Flavor to your Pot one way of adding delicate, fresh flavor to Georgian cooking

 - Rendering Lard, the Regency Crisco Use your crockpot to cut back on effort and create a healthy and tasty alternative to solid shortening.